ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Preconnection Object holds properties reflecting the application's requirements and preferences for the transport.
-These include Selection Properties for selecting protocol stacks and paths, as well as Connection Properties and Message Properties for configuration of the detailed operation of the selected Protocol Stacks on a per-Connection and Message level.
+These include Selection Properties for selecting Protocol Stacks and paths, as well as Connection Properties and Message Properties for configuration of the detailed operation of the selected Protocol Stacks on a per-Connection and Message level.